 Corporate Governance, M&A and Related Litigation

-• Advises clients on a range of disputes arising from complex corporate transactions and commercial agreements, including mergers, acquisitions, going private transactions, partnerships, joint ventures, LLC operating agreements, books and records demands, and various post-closing matters, such as earn-outs, claims for breaches of representations and warranties and indemnification, and enforcement of noncompetition and non-solicitation provisions in the sale of company context.
+• Advises clients on a range of disputes arising from complex commercial agreements and corporate transactions (including mergers, acquisitions, going private transactions, partnerships, joint ventures, LLC operating agreements, books and records demands), post-closing disputes (including earn-outs, breaches of representations, and warranties and indemnification), and shareholder derivative claims asserted against companies, boards of directors, and corporate officers.

 • Defended a group of former directors and officers of an insolvent medical device company against a $50 million claim for breach of fiduciary duty and related claims asserted by a post-confirmation litigation trustee.